pakyow/pakyow/docs/config/_overview.md

 ## Logger Config

-*logger.level*
-What level of severity the logs care about (default: 'debug').

-*logger.path ({root}/log)*
-The path to the logs.

-*logger.filename (pakyow.log)*
-The name of the logfile.

-*logger.sync (development: true, staging: false, production: false)*
-Whether or not the logs should be synced.

-*logger.auto_flush (development: true, staging: false, production: false)*
+*logger.enabled*
-Whether or not the logs should be auto flushed.
+Whether or not the logger should be enabled.

+*logger.level (debug)*
+The level of severity to include in the logs.

-*logger.colorize (development: true, staging: false, production: false)*
+*logger.formatter (development: DevFormatter, production: LogfmtFormatter*
-Whether or not the logs should be colorized.
+The formatter object used to format log messages.

+*logger.destinations ([$stdout])*
+Where to write the logs to.

 ## Cookies Config